thomasksw/Getting_and_Cleaning_Data_Course_Project/README.md

 # License & Acknowledgement

-Thanks for the use of the dataset in the following publication [1]

-[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012 This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors